Generalization of LRU Cache Replacement Policy with Applications to Video Streaming: Related Work

-{\bf Adaptations of LRU Caching: } One of the key issue in LRU based caching strategy is that a large file arrival can evict multiple small files.
+One of the key issues in the LRU based caching strategy is that a large file arrival can evict multiple small files.
 In order to have better performance with realistic file sizes, multiple approaches have been proposed, see \cite{Cidon16,berger2017adaptsize} and the references therein.
 An admission control strategy in \cite{berger2017adaptsize} is used to decrease the probability that a large file size is added in the cache.
-One of the issue with these strategies is that the addition and removal from the cache is still at the file level.
-In contrast, this paper provides flexibility of adding/removing files at the chunk level.
+One of the potential issues with these strategies is that the addition and removal from the cache is still at the file level.
+In a VoD setting, one may achieve better performance from simply caching the early portions of each file as in \cite{wu2001segment}.
+The time it takes to watch the early portion of the video provides a buffer during which the later segments of the video can be returned from a centralized server.
+In contrast, this paper provides the flexibility of adding/removing files at the chunk level.
 The authors of \cite{Sprout} considered the flexibility for adding/removing chunks from the cache, however, the caching strategy is based on knowing the file arrival rates.
-Even though a window-based scheme can be used to learn the arrival rate and use such caching policies, the complexity for cache update is higher.
-In contrast, this paper uses a generalization of LRU caching strategy that is completely adaptive to the arrival pattern and does not take any such parameters in the strategy, and is easy to implement.
+Even though a window-based scheme can be used to learn the arrival rate and use such caching policies, the complexity for the cache update is higher.
+In contrast, this paper uses a generalization of the LRU caching strategy that is completely adaptive to the arrival pattern, does not take any such parameters in the strategy, and is easy to implement.
+Similarly, in \cite{jin2000popularity}, the author's propose a replacement policy based on the Greedy Dual-Size algorithm which leverages information based on the file popularities which are estimated online.
+However, despite considering varying file sizes, the authors do not consider chunked files.